 Australian Bauxite Limited (ABx) has its first bauxite mine in Tasmania & holds the core of the Eastern Australian Bauxite Province.
-ABx's 12 bauxite tenements in Queensland, New South Wales & Tasmania totalled 719 km2 & were selected for (1) good quality bauxite; (2) near infrastructure connected to export ports; & (3) free of socio-environmental constraints.
+ABx's 11 bauxite tenements in Queensland, New South Wales & Tasmania totalled 662 km2.
 All tenements are 100% owned, unencumbered & free of third-party royalties.
-ABx's discovery rate is increasing as knowledge, technology & expertise grows.
-The Company's bauxite is gibbsite trihydrate (THA) bauxite that can be processed into alumina at low temperature and is becoming increasingly in shortest supply.
+ABx's bauxite is gibbsite trihydrate (THA) bauxite that can be processed into alumina at low temperature.

-ABx has committed a large proportion of its expenditure into Research and Development to find ways to capitalise on the main strengths of its bauxite type, mainly highly clean, free of all deleterious elements and partitioned into layers, nodules, particles and grains of different qualities that can be separated into different product streams using physical, chemical and geophysical methods.
+ABx has committed a large proportion of its expenditure into Research and Development to find ways to capitalise on the main strengths of its bauxite type which is very clean, free of all deleterious elements and partitioned into layers, nodules, particles and grains of different qualities that can be separated into different product streams using physical, chemical and geophysical methods.

-ABx has declared large Mineral Resources at Inverell & Guyra in northern NSW, Taralga in southern NSW, Binjour in central QLD & in Tasmania, confirming that ABx has discovered significant bauxite deposits.
+ABx has declared large Mineral Resources in northern NSW, southern NSW, Binjour in central QLD & in Tasmania, confirming that ABx has discovered significant bauxite deposits.